 Frank Allison started handling dogs as a very young man under the tutelage of a prestigious trainer

-Frank's vast experience encompasses practical obedience, behavior problem solving, personal dog protection and professional protection canines, Shutzhund, obstacle work, some search and rescue style training, canine service work and more.
+Frank's vast experience encompasses practical obedience, behavior problem solving, personal dog protection and professional protection canines, obstacle work, service work and more.
 He has specialized in training dogs with aggression and anti-social based behavior problems, in many cases being the dogs' last hope before euthanasia.
 Frank has impressed clients with his work involving dog socialization including but not limited to using his personal group of dogs to encourage behavior modification.
-His knowledge of how canines communicate was developed after many years of living everyday with a large group of dogs that continually changed members.
-In the recent years he has worked with many breed rescue groups to rehabilitate and relocate homeless dogs.
+His knowledge of how canines communicate was developed after many years of living every day with a large group of dogs that continually changed members.
+In recent years he has worked with many breed rescue groups to rehabilitate and relocate homeless dogs.

 Over the years Frank has redefined training methods to develop a system of "practical obedience with positive control."
-He has taken the best of both main styles of dog training, compulsion and induction, and combined them into his own "Allison Method" of dog training.
-His common sense approach to canine communication makes it easy to see from the dogs' point of view and combined with a "hands on" training style and a positive attitude he will help your dog and you live happily ever after.
+He has taken the best of both main styles of dog training, compulsion, and induction, and combined them into his own "Allison Method" of dog training.
+His common-sense approach to canine communication makes it easy to see from the dogs' point of view, combined with a "hands-on" training style and a positive attitude, he will help you and your dog live happily ever after.

 Frank's favorite phrase is "slack in the leash"!